osisoft/OCS-Docs/Content_Portal/Getting_Started/streams.md

 1. Click the **Manage Default Stream Permissions** icon above the tree on the left.
     This opens the Manage Default Permissions for New Streams window where default permissions for streams created in the selected namespace are configured.

     Note: Permissions to change the defaults are restricted to Account Administrators.
-Any changes that are made here do not change the permissions on already existing types.
+Any changes that are made here do not change the permissions on already existing streams.
-    When you are done, click **Cancel** to continue.
+    When you are done reviewing the permissions, click **Cancel** to continue.

 1. Click **Add Stream**.